 Organizing work is often a long uphill road, with frequent arguments, disagreements, and differences of opinion among people who are fighting for a common goal.
 It seems far too easy to forget that what we are fighting for is a more tender world.
 We continue to hold out our hands.

-*this is the introduction by Nikki Blazek & Camila Valle to Abobo Zine, volume 1.
+*this is the introduction to Abobo Zine, volume 1.

-Nikki Blazek is an activist, writer, and editor with work published in Hobart Pulp, Adult Groceries, and Dirt Child.
-She is a part of the editorial collective for Science for the People Magazine.
+Nikki Blazek (she/they) is an organizer, writer, and editor with work published in Adult Groceries, Bullshit Lit, Dirt Child, and Hobart Pulp.
+They are a part of NYC for Abortion Rights and the editorial collective for Science for the People Magazine.